ese5160/a14g-final-submission-t27-help/README.md

 - **Device Description**
 - **Inspiration**
 - **Device Functionality**
 >Our device integrates key components to assist visually impaired individuals.
 It utilizes an IMU and a proximity sensor, enabling two main functions:
 >>**Obstacle Detection:** The proximity sensor gauges the distance to nearby objects, triggering vibrations through a motor if an obstacle is too close, alerting the user via tactile feedback.
 >>**Fall Detection:** The IMU monitors acceleration to detect falls, issuing alerts through the UI if abnormal movements are detected.

+>**Connectivity:**
+Features Wi-Fi connectivity, linking the device to a Node-RED UI via the MQTT protocol for seamless data transmission and remote firmware updates.

 - **Challenges**
 - **Prototype Learnings**